-This publication is provided in the attached supplemental materials.
+Both of these publications are provided in the attached supplemental materials.

 Data for the period from July 1, 2005, through June 30, 2006 were used for this study.
 The unit of analysis was the hospital unit; 1,610 critical care, step down, medical, surgical, combined medical-surgical, and rehabilitation units were included in the analysis.